Meins321/DIY-VAN-CONTROL/nextion/readme.txt

-10" Nextion display is at baut 38400 connected to node-red the ui is made in Nextion Editor
-You can work on the hmi file do make it the look you want or put the tft file on the a micro SD an update the Nextion directly.
+10" Nextion display is connected to Node-Red, baudrate 38400 The UI can be buil with the Nextion Editor (https://nextion.tech/nextion-editor/) You can work on our HMI file do make it look the way you want or put the preconfigured TFT file on a micro SD and update the Nextion display.

-more infos soon.
+More infos and files coming soon.